 The interaction of these fluids determines the health conditions and the characteristic attributes of a person.
 A perfect balance of these is reflected in the health and positive growth, while an excess or “vriddhi” and a deficiency or result “ksaya” a disease.

-“Doshas” is all encompassing, subtle presence.
-That exist in every cell, tissue and organ.
-Therefore, the matrix of life-the seed of the male sperm and eggs of the female egg contain vata-pitta-kapha.
+“Doshas” is an all-encompassing, subtle presence.
+That exists in every cell, tissue, and organ.
+Therefore, the matrix of the life-the seed of the male sperm and eggs of the female egg contains vata-pitta-kapha.
 A lifestyle, eating habits and the influence of the attitude of vata-pitta-kapha.
 These characteristics of the father and the mother mold of genetics in the offspring.

 In summary, most of the physical phenomena associated with the nervous system of humans can be identified with Vata.
 People of vata constitution are generally physically underdeveloped breasts flat with prominent veins and tendons of the muscle.
 The complexion is brown, the skin is cold, rough, dry and cracked.

 Vata people tend to be too high or too low.
-Physiologically, the appetite and digestion are variable.
-Vata people loves sweet, sour, salty and as hot drinks.
+Physiologically, appetite and digestion are variable.
+Vata people love sweet, sour, salty and hot drinks.
 The production of urine is scanty and the feces are dry and hard and small in quantity.
 They have a tendency to sweat less and sleep less than other types of incorporation.